 Organising your paperwork

-Important documents to get together might include:
+Documents to get together include:

-- birth, marriage and divorce certificates
+- birth, marriage/divorce certificates

-- bank and credit card information, passwords
+- bank and credit card details and passwords

-- investment details (e.g. shares, funds)
+- investment information (e.g. shares)

-- Centrelink and Medicare details superannuation and insurance information
+- Centrelink and Medicare details

-- house title/lease documents
+- house title/lease

 - loan details (e.g. house, car)

-- funeral information.
+- funeral information